 The satin moth was introduced into North America from Europe.
 It was first detected near Boston, Massachusetts, and in British Columbia in 1920.
 In the eastern part of the continent, the species is currently distributed from Newfoundland through eastern Canada and the northeastern United States to Ontario.
 In the west, it is distributed from British Columbia to northern California.
 In 1994, an infestation of the satin moth was detected in Edmonton and St. Albert, Alberta.
 In British Columbia it has spread to Vancouver Island and throughout the southern and central interior.

-Twig, Leaf, Bark
+Leaf, Twig, Bark

 Damage, symptoms and biology